 FISH measures total water (gas phase + evaporated ice) by means of a forward looking inlet (see Sect.
 2).
-In thick cirrus clouds at lower UT altitudes, i.e. at higher pressures (above 400 hPa) and temperatures (above 220 K), high total WMR close to or more than 1000 ppmv can occur.
-Such conditions are unfavorable for the Lyman-α fluorescence technique since they lead to an increase of the optical thickness in the measuring cell and reveal the upper detection limit of FISH (see Sect.
+In thick cirrus clouds at lower UT altitudes, i.e., at higher pressures (above 400 hPa) and temperatures (above 220 K), high total WMR close to or more than 1000 ppmv can occur.
+Such conditions are unfavorable for the Lyman- α fluorescence technique since they lead to an increase in the optical thickness in the measuring cell and reveal the upper detection limit of FISH (see Sect.
 4.2).
-Thus, these high H2Otot in thick cirrus have to be carefully checked and rejected if the measurement is found to be not valid.
+Thus, these high total WMR in thick cirrus have to be carefully checked and rejected if the measurement is found to be invalid.

-The extended high WVMR evaluation and the development of a rejection algorithm for invalid measurements is described in the following.
-From the calibrations, a relation for the fluorescence count rate $N_g$ , depending on pressure and the normalized inversed $I_0(\max(I_0)/I_0=I_0^)$ can be derived.
+The extended high WVMR evaluation and the development of a rejection algorithm for invalid measurements are described in the following.
+From the calibrations, a relation for the fluorescence count rate $N{\rm g}$, depending on pressure and the normalized inversed $I_0(\max(I_0)/I_0=I_0^)$, can be derived.
 Figure 8a shows the relation for one calibration.
-The WVMRs (blue dots), different combinations of $I_0^$ and $N_g$ , increases along the lines of specific pressure levels (black lines).
-The reason for using $I_0^$ is to clearly distinct the high WVMR at different pressure levels.
-From the calculated it function (black lines), depending only on $I_0^$ and pressure, corresponding $N_g$ along one pressure level can be calculated.
-Thus, it is possible to derive a theoretical count rate ( $N_g$ ,calc) from the $I_0$ intensity measurement and the corresponding cell pressure for measurement flights.
-When the measuring cell becomes optically thick due to high pressure and/or high WVMR, the measured $N_g$ no longer fits the measured lamp intensity $I_0$ .
+The WVMRs (blue dots), different combinations of I_0^ and $N{\rm g}$, increase along the lines of specific pressure levels (black lines).
+The reason for using I_0^ is to clearly distinguish the